sachin3767/Exent-Bootmapper/README.md

 5. You can configure the brightness, colour and speed transition here.

 # Troubleshooting
-1. The PCB is not recognised in devices.
+The PCB is not recognised in devices.
-a. ensure the backspace is held down prior to connecting the board to the PC/mac
+1. ensure the backspace is held down prior to connecting the board to the PC/mac
-b. check in device manager(windows) or system information(macOS) for HIDBoot when in bootloader mode
+2. check in device manager(windows) or system information(macOS) for HIDBoot when in bootloader mode

-2. Bootmapper Client says it does not recognise ps2avrGB device
+Bootmapper Client says it does not recognise ps2avrGB device
-a. the incorrect firmware has been flashed to the PCB
+1. the incorrect firmware has been flashed to the PCB
-b. download the latest version from https://github.com/showjean/ps2avrU/releases
+2. download the latest version from https://github.com/showjean/ps2avrU/releases
-c. confirm it is ps2avrGB_firmware_vX...zip
+3. confirm it is ps2avrGB_firmware_vX...zip
-d. unzip the files and when you select firm up, choose the file that is ps2avrGB_NKRO.hex
+4. unzip the files and when you select firm up, choose the file that is ps2avrGB_NKRO.hex